-Though talent is reportedly scarce, Mr. Bouillon adds that the college has seen a “new interest” in students pursuing a career in manufacturing, likely due to the technology innovations within the industry.
+Though talent is reportedly scarce, Mr. Bouillon adds that the college has seen a “new interest” in students pursuing a career in the industry, likely due to the technology innovations within the industry.
 Salt Lake Community College is one of the best in the state for job training in medical manufacturing, recreational equipment manufacturing, and food manufacturing industries.

 “The college believes so deeply in the importance of manufacturing to the Wasatch Front’s diverse economy that we’re opening the new purpose-built, 121,000-square-foot Westpointe Workforce Training & Education Center in the fall,” says Mr. Bouillon.
 “Much of the training that is planned at the facility supports local manufacturing businesses.
 We’re grateful that the investment is valued by local business, industry and nonprofit leaders who have stepped forward with financial resources supportive of scholarships, equipment and facility upgrades.”

-Where Is Manufacturing Falling Flat?
+Where Is It Falling Flat?

-With as many as 348,000 manufacturing jobs, cities like Los Angeles, Glendale, and Long Beach, California, were once considered to be the “hub” for manufacturing, but major industrial change is needed to keep this area of the country thriving and relevant.
+With as many as 348,000 jobs, cities like Los Angeles, Glendale, and Long Beach, California, were once considered to be the “hub” for manufacturing, but major industrial change is needed to keep this area of the country thriving and relevant.
 The California region has lost 20 percent of its manufacturing jobs over the course of the last ten years.
 Knocking the once-thriving Los Angeles, Glendale, and Long Beach areas down to a shocking 68th on the list of rankings.